Please have a look at this page before contacting us - the answer to your question may already be here.

 Where can I hold the Fellowship?

 The Fellowships are tenable at any UK university or public research institute.
-You need to agree a research project with your proposed host.
+You need to agree a research project with your proposed host prior to application.

 How long do the Fellowships last?